Jesus-E-Rodriguez/minecraft-ftb-revelation-dockerized/README.md

 ## What is this for?
-This project allows you to spin up a FTB Revelation server with one simple command:
+This project allows you to spin up a Minecraft FTB Revelation server with one simple command:

     $ ./start.sh